nathanaaroncoder/its-lit/README.md

 # It's Lit!
 ## What is it?
-"It's Lit" is a user-profile centered app that enables users seeking to loan or recieve books from other users in their area.
-If they are seeking to browse what books to borrow in their area, the user's profile is match with books sotred in a database.
-In order to expand it, the user can also choose to enter books that they can't find in the database to the list for other users to find.
+"It's Lit" is a user-profile centered app that enables users to loan or receive books from other users in their area.
+The user's preferences are matched with books that other people are willing to lend (which we have stored in a database).
+The user can also choose to go to the results page and browse all the books in the database.
+If the user has books that they are willing to lend, they can enter the books' information for others to be able to find and borrow.

 ## Use it!